ai-cfia/ailab-datastore/metadata-doc.md

 ## Observation

-- The process of the user requesting the Subscription Access Key and obtaining it is not really efficient.
+The process of the user requesting the Subscription Access Key and obtaining it is not really efficient.
 The Dev has to manually create Storage space, the key is sent by email and no information links the user to the storage space.
-  It would be interesting to have a SOP (standard operating procedure)
+It would be interesting to have a SOP (standard operating procedure) automated by a python script.
+This would enable us to automate the whole process, freeing the dev from doing a manual task, we could also incorporate a process to insert data into a DB with the python script, enabling us to also collect data about the user.
+Therefore, we would have a database of our users, their keys, storage, etc.